DNSCrypt/dnscrypt-resolvers/v3/public-resolvers.md

 sdns://AgYAAAAAAAAAACCaOjT3J965vKUQA9nOnDn48n3ZxSQpAcK6saROY1oCGRJtYXgucmV0aGlua2Rucy5jb20KL2Rucy1xdWVyeQ

-## safesurfer
+## safesurfer-dnscrypt

-Family safety focused blocklist for over 2 million adult sites, as well as phishing and malware and more.
-Free to use, paid for customizing blocking for more categories+sites and viewing usage at my.safesurfer.io.
-Logs taken for viewing usage, data never sold - https://safesurfer.io
+Family safety blocklist that blocks almost 3 million adult websites, along with CSAM and more.
+Free to use, with paid options available at my.safesurfer.io for custom blocking with additional content categories.
+Paid users can review their own logs.
+Account holder logs are anonymized and used for filter improvement.
+Data is never sold. – https://safesurfer.io

 Warning: this server is incompatible with DNS anonymization.

 sdns://AQIAAAAAAAAADzEwNC4xNTUuMjM3LjIyNSAnIH_VEgToNntINABd-f_R0wu-KpwzY55u2_iu2R1A2CAyLmRuc2NyeXB0LWNlcnQuc2FmZXN1cmZlci5jby5ueg

+## safesurfer-doh-primary-ipv4

+Family safety blocklist that blocks almost 3 million adult websites, along with CSAM and more.
+Free to use, with paid options available at my.safesurfer.io for custom blocking with additional content categories.
+Paid users can review their own logs.
+Account holder logs are anonymized and used for filter improvement.
+Data is never sold. – https://safesurfer.io

+Warning: this server is incompatible with DNS anonymization.

+sdns://AgAAAAAAAAAADjM1LjIyNy4yMjYuMTQyIFZLkFKn851XolB8scViZfXvz5MhxPQDR-LvcTsWagolEWRvaC5zYWZlc3VyZmVyLmlvCi9kbnMtcXVlcnk

+## safesurfer-doh-primary-ipv6

+Family safety blocklist that blocks almost 3 million adult websites, along with CSAM and more.
+Free to use, with paid options available at my.safesurfer.io for custom blocking with additional content categories.
+Paid users can review their own logs.
+Account holder logs are anonymized and used for filter improvement.
+Data is never sold. – https://safesurfer.io

+Warning: this server is incompatible with DNS anonymization.

+sdns://AgAAAAAAAAAAFFsyNjAwOjE5MDE6MDo1YTgyOjpdIFZLkFKn851XolB8scViZfXvz5MhxPQDR-LvcTsWagolEWRvaC5zYWZlc3VyZmVyLmlvCi9kbnMtcXVlcnk

+## safesurfer-doh-secondary-ipv4

+Family safety blocklist that blocks almost 3 million adult websites, along with CSAM and more.
+Free to use, with paid options available at my.safesurfer.io for custom blocking with additional content categories.
+Paid users can review their own logs.
+Account holder logs are anonymized and used for filter improvement.
+Data is never sold. – https://safesurfer.io

+Warning: this server is incompatible with DNS anonymization.

+sdns://AgAAAAAAAAAADDQuMTUwLjE2OC41NyApOBQpAcz9-ZvoWm1Tthky3Ywrrkt8do50JL5t154GjhRkbnMuc2FmZXN1cmZlci5jby5uegovZG5zLXF1ZXJ5

-## safesurfer-doh
+## safesurfer-doh-secondary-ipv6

-Family safety focused blocklist for over 2 million adult sites, as well as phishing and malware and more.
-Free to use, paid for customizing blocking for more categories+sites and viewing usage at my.safesurfer.io.
-Logs taken for viewing usage, data never sold - https://safesurfer.io

-sdns://AgAAAAAAAAAAACBW1D4A3rPRi8QazGGnZq98S8bEb0ZyDjFdjqVEtSPc3BFkb2guc2FmZXN1cmZlci5pbwovZG5zLXF1ZXJ5
+Family safety blocklist that blocks almost 3 million adult websites, along with CSAM and more.
+Free to use, with paid options available at my.safesurfer.io for custom blocking with additional content categories.
+Paid users can review their own logs.
+Account holder logs are anonymized and used for filter improvement.
+Data is never sold. – https://safesurfer.io

+Warning: this server is incompatible with DNS anonymization.

+sdns://AgAAAAAAAAAAE1syNjAzOjEwMzA6Nzo3OjozYl0gKTgUKQHM_fmb6FptU7YZMt2MK65LfHaOdCS-bdeeBo4UZG5zLnNhZmVzdXJmZXIuY28ubnoKL2Rucy1xdWVyeQ

 ## saldns01-conoha-ipv4